ShayanTheNerd/eslint-config/README.md

-  /* Adjust these based on the features you're using to silently auto-fix the stylistic rules in your IDE. */ "tailwindCSS.lint.cssConflict": "ignore", // Only if you're using the Tailwind config "eslint.rules.customizations": [
+  /* Adjust these based on the features you're using to silently auto-fix the stylistic rules in your IDE. */ "tailwindCSS.lint.cssConflict": "ignore", // Only if you're using the Tailwind config
+	"tailwindCSS.lint.recommendedVariantOrder": "ignore", // Only if you're using the Tailwind config "eslint.rules.customizations": [
     { "rule": "*styl*", "severity": "off", "fixable": true }, { "rule": "*sort*", "severity": "off", "fixable": true },